romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

         token: expect.any(String),
       });

-      // check that user was saved to the database with correct fields const savedUser = await db.user.findBy({ username: data.username });
+      // check that the user was saved to the database with the correct fields const savedUser = await db.user.findBy({ username: data.username });
       expect(savedUser).toMatchObject({
         username: data.username,
         email: data.email,
       });

-      // ensure that we don't store plain text password to the database expect(savedUser.password).not.toBe(data.password);
+      // ensure that we don't store plain text passwords to the database expect(savedUser.password).not.toBe(data.password);
     });